mesonbuild/meson/docs/markdown/Reference-manual.md

 - `link_whole` links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC, available since 0.40.0
 - `<languagename>_pch` precompiled header file to use for the given language
 - `<languagename>_args` compiler flags to use for the given language; eg: `cpp_args` for C++
 - `link_args` flags to use during linking.
-You can use unix-style flags here for all platforms.
+You can use UNIX-style flags here for all platforms.
 - `link_depends` an extra file in the source tree that the link step depends on such as a symbol visibility map.
 The purpose is to automatically trigger a re-link (but not a re-compile) of the target when this file changes.
 - `include_directories` one or more objects created with the `include_directories` function
 - `dependencies` one or more objects created with [`dependency`](#dependency) or [`find_library`](#compiler-object) (for external deps) or [`declare_dependency`](#declare_dependency) (for deps built by the project)